In this Section

 Semester T-Pass Program

 Semester T-passes are sold to students at a discount of 11 percent.
-You can purchase passes online with a credit/debit card, or at the college by money order or cashier’s check made payable to Bunker Hill Community College; no personal checks will be accepted.
-You must present a BHCCOneCard student ID and current College registration for purchase at the college and to pick up your pass.
+You can purchase passes online with a credit/debit card.
+You must present a BHCC student ID and current College registration to pick up your pass at the Student Central Office on the Charlestown Campus.

-The deadline for purchasing a T-pass is typically one month before the start of each semester.
+The deadline for purchasing a semester T-pass is typically one month before the start of each semester..

-BHCC provides a shuttle service from the Charlestown Campus to the Chelsea Campus and from the Charlestown Campus to the H-Building.
+BHCC provides a shuttle service from the Charlestown Campus to the Chelsea Campus.
 You may park at the Charlestown Campus and use the shuttle.
-Students using College shuttle buses and vans will be picked up and dropped off at the designated areas at the Charlestown Campus, Chelsea Campus and H-Building.
+Students using College shuttle buses and vans will be picked up and dropped off at the designated areas at the Charlestown Campus and Chelsea Campus.

 Sustainability at the College